olson-sean-k/wax/README.md

 paths consisting of nominal components delimited by separators.
 Wax exposes most of its APIs via the [`Glob`] type, which is constructed from a glob expression via inherent functions or standard conversion traits.
-All data is borrowed where possible but can be copied into owned instances using an `into_owned` method.
+All data is borrowed where possible but can be copied into owned instances using an `into_owned` method with most types.

 ```rust
 use wax::Glob;